ploMP4/GoGo-MyProject/README.md

 mkdir ~/.gogo/templates
 ```

-- Then you need you add it to `settings.json` see [set-template-path](#t-set-template-path) for info on how to easily do that
+- Then you need you add it to `settings.toml` see [set-template-path](#t-set-template-path) for info on how to easily do that

 - Finally you are ready to [create some templates](#creating-a-template).
   **Templates need to be stored in a folder with the same name as the command they are meant for.**